ajschumacher/ajschumacher.github.io/20170502-canned_models_with_keras_in_tensorflow/index.md

 # Pre-trained Models with Keras in TensorFlow

 With TensorFlow 1.1, [Keras](https://github.com/fchollet/keras) is now at `tf.contrib.keras`.
-With TensorFlow 1.2, it'll be at `tf.keras`.
-This is great for making new models, but we also get canned models previously found [outside core Keras](https://github.com/fchollet/deep-learning-models).
+With TensorFlow 1.3, it should be at `tf.keras`.
+This is great for making new models, but we also get the pre-trained models of [`keras.applications`](https://github.com/fchollet/keras/tree/master/keras/applications) ([also seen elsewhere](https://github.com/fchollet/deep-learning-models)).
 It's so easy to classify images!

 ```python
 import tensorflow as tf